vaishudon/Go-Local/README.md

 * `pip install beautifulsoup4`
 * `pip install requests soupsieve lxml`
 3. Move into the flask folder using the command `cd flask`.
 Run `python -m flask run` to start up the server.
-4. Enable your device to provide location services to Google Chrome.
-5. Upload the Chrome extension:
+4. Upload the Chrome extension:
     1. Go to Google Chrome, and click on **Extensions** (chrome://extensions/) from the menu bar.
 Select **Manage Extensions**.
     2. Once the extensions window opens, click the **Load Unpacked** button from the top left corner.
     3. Then, select the folder containing all the source code.
 Now, you should see the extension appear in the list of available extensions.